scikit-signal/tftb/doc/nonstationary_signals.rst

 Since the signal is composed of two sinusoids, ``y1`` and ``y2``, we would expect it to be stationary.
 Let's try and assert this qualitatively.
 Let's try to plot the signal in its phase space.
 In order to do so, we will first need to construct an analytic representation of the signal.
-This can be achieved by taking the Hilbert transform of the signal.
 For simplicity, we shall only consider a part of the original signal